Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 |Consultant physician psychiatrist consultation||293-370|

-Where a patient has already reached the allied mental health service limit for the calendar year, you can choose to continue to see the patient but they can’t access Medicare benefits for your services.
+Once a patient has reached their service limit, you can keep seeing them but they can’t access Medicare benefits for your services.

 Allied mental health professional reporting

-Allied health professionals must provide a written report back to the referring medical practitioner after completing a course of treatment.
-Any further completed courses of treatment also require a written report.
+Allied health professionals must provide a written report to the referring medical practitioner after completing each course of treatment.

 The report should allow referring medical practitioners to assess the patient’s need for more treatment services.
 It must include: